Carsten Schneider: Banking sector

 In 2011, Schneider advocated a salary cap of 500,000 euros ($692,400) and a higher tax on bonus payments for bankers whose companies may need government help.

 On the European Commission’s 2014 proposal for a structural reform of the EU banking sector, Schneider criticized the measures as insufficient and held that "separating certain risky business, such as credit to hedge funds, from banks' core business is a central lesson from the financial crisis".

 Personal life

-Schneider has been married since 2000.
-The couple has two children.
+Schneider has been married since 2003.
+The couple has two daughters.